 The impression we have at home of the Turkish is that they are some scary, dangerous, knife-stabbing criminals.
 Well, some may be.
 I think however that the ones I have met were very helpful, nice and cheerful people who wouldn’t even “harm a cat” as we say it in Norway.
 And those who let such prejudices hinder a visit to Turkey, should change their attitude right away.

 Minus 25000 TL: 40 USD

 Total: 360 USD.

-Next chapter: Syria was a closed country, not welcoming tourists.
+NEXT CHAPTER: (3) Deserts, towns and memorials of Syria: Syria was a closed country, not welcoming tourists.
 But what an exciting past and present!
 In combination with an eagerness among young people to meet Westerners the stage was set for an exciting week.

 (4) Jordan’s capital, Petra and the Dead Sea: Few places on planet Earth are as legendary as Petra, and few activities as fascinating as swimming in the Dead Sea.
 This chapter of my journey also tells the tale of my unpleasant encounter with a Palestinian soldier.

 (5) A dive into ancient history in Israel and Palestine: This is the last part of my five week journey.
 Israel – finally I had come to the Promised Land.